coetry/digitalpsychology.io/src/pages/social-proof/index.md

 ### Influencer endorsements
 Give your product away for free to people with a high social media influence in a niche area and ask them for feedback.
 Another way is to sponsor these (micro) influencers to post your product on their channels.
 Since they have a positive reputation, people tend to associate this positivity with anything else they are involved with.
-This cognitive bias is called the "halo effect".
+This cognitive bias is called the Halo Effect.

 ### Quoting celebrities
 Instead of having someone talk about your product, find a quote from a celebrity or an influencer that supports a bigger picture of your industry.
 Even they are not directly associated with your product, showing a quote with a picture of them can add social proof.

+### Customer case studies
+Tell an in-depth story of how some of your customers use your product.
+This technique does provide not only social proof but also gives other potential clients ideas how to use your product or service.

 ### Media mentions
 Did a recognized media outlet give you a positive endorsement?
 Let others know it by featuring their logo in a classical "as seen in" showcase or by quoting positive things they say.
 Consumers often trust big publishers, so showing that they have mentioned you, improves your brand's legitimacy and trustworthiness.

-### Customer case studies
-Tell an in-depth story of how some of your customers use your product.
-This technique does provide not only social proof but also gives other potential clients ideas how to use your product or service.

-- Integrations
+### Integrations
+List other well-known products your service integrates with.
+Similar to the media mentions or quotes from celebrities there can also show up the Halo Effect which can positively influence your brand's credibility.

+### Raw numbers
+Expose your visitors to huge numbers on anything from your mailing list, customer base or the number of downloads to any relevant statistics that reminds potential customers that a large crowd is using your service – so it must be good enough for them.
+Wordpress, for example, uses this powerful tactic in the headline of their landing page: "WordPress powers 28% of the internet".

+### Numbers in social account bio
+You can even go further and not only mention these figures on your website but also in the description field of your social media accounts.

 - Sold out
-- Customer showcase
-- Success stories
 - Certifications
-- Mention the size of your customer base in your bio
-- raw numbers
 - recommending to friends
 - Test Results